stianke/slideshow/README.md

-xsession script to run slideshow using libreoffice in kiosk style
+Xsession script to run slideshow using LibreOffice in kiosk style

 1.0 Release.